WhyteAsamoah/maydecor/README.md

-### Final Year Project: Augmented Reality: An online interior items shopping web app
+### Augmented Reality: An online interior items shopping web app

 <a name="top"></a>